bitpaket/docs/api/zipballs.md

 ---
-title: ZipBalls | BitPaket Docs
+title: Creating ZipBalls | BitPaket Docs
 description: You can directly combine multiple objects and even folders and add them to the container and generate unique ID, later you can download all of them in single link using this unique ID.
 service: api
 main: ''